Ez3D-Rocketry/2-The-Ez3D-Mini/README.md

    - A standard 18 inch tube makes three kits
    - 3D printable tube cutting guide included in repository files
 6. Three (3) feet of Kevlar string for Recovery Harness
-   - Used 9KM DWLIFE Black Braided Kevlar Cord (1.3mm, 300 lb) but others may work
+   - Flight tested on 9KM DWLIFE Black Braided Kevlar Cord (1.3mm, 300 lb) but others may work
 8. Twelve (12) inches of streamer (Optional)
 9. Two (2) inches of BT-5 type body tube (13mm) (Optional)
     - This tube served as an Insulator between the motor and Fin Can